-The demographic profile of Korumburra will change with an increase in the proportion of families, retirees and youth.
-The number of people aged 19 and under is forecast to increase to 25% of the population by 2012 and remain at that ratio to 2031.
-The age group forecast to increase at the greatest rate (relative to population size) in the next 10 years is 70 - 74 year olds who will increase by 93% to 286 persons.
+With population growth there will be an increase in the proportion of families, retirees and youth.
+The number of people aged 19 and under is forecast to remain at the current 25% of the population to 2031.
+The age group forecast to have the largest proportional (relative to population size) in the next 10 years is 70 - 74 year olds who will increase by 93% to 286 persons.

 Significant population growth fuels demand for accessible, coordinated and well-designed community infrastructure.
 Integrated community facilities and services are a vital component for creating healthy communities that support social inclusion and enhance the wellbeing of residents.
-Linking new residential developments with existing areas and the town centre will ensure a socially vibrant town centre that provides equitable, accessible facilities and services for everyone in the community.
+New residential developments must be linked with existing areas and the town centre to ensure a socially vibrant town centre that provides equitable, accessible facilities and services for everyone in the community

-Based on an analysis of the available demographic, policy, consultation and service data, eleven areas for community infrastructure planning were identified.
-Three detailed chapters describe age specific community infrastructure: Aged and Disability; Early Years Services; and Youth.
-For the broader community, eight chapters describe Arts and Culture; Commercial, Retail and Tourism; Community Meeting Spaces; Education, Learning and Libraries; Health; Law and Emergency Services; Open Space, Streets, Parks and Playgrounds; and Sport and Recreation.
+This report describes 11 areas for community infrastructure planning based on an analysis of demographic, policy, consultation and service data.
+The 11 areas are Aged and Disability; Early Years Services; Youth; Arts and Culture; Commercial, Retail and Tourism; Community Meeting Spaces; Education, Learning and Libraries; Health; Law and Emergency Services; Open Space, Streets, Parks and Playgrounds; and Sport and Recreation.